Sky Garden

 Read more

-This unique planning agreement ensured that while the building reshaped the city's skyline, its summit remained accessible to the public rather than being reserved exclusively for private corporate tenants.\n\n### A Public Park in the Sky\n\nThe space occupies the top three floors of the building, which is famously known as the \"Walkie-Talkie\" due to its distinctive flared shape.
+Sky Garden was established as a "public park in the sky" as a core condition for the construction of the 20 Fenchurch Street skyscraper.
+This unique planning agreement ensured that while the building reshaped the city's skyline, its summit remained accessible to the public rather than being reserved exclusively for private corporate tenants.

+The space occupies the top three floors of the building, which is famously known as the "Walkie-Talkie" due to its distinctive flared shape.
 Unlike typical observation decks that serve as simple viewing platforms, this area was envisioned as a living landscape.

-The tiered gardens are filled with drought-tolerant Mediterranean and South African plants, such as Bird of Paradise and Lavender, specifically selected to flourish under the expansive glass roof.\n\nToday, Sky Garden is a central fixture of London’s social and architectural landscape.
+The tiered gardens are filled with drought-tolerant Mediterranean and South African plants, such as Bird of Paradise and Lavender, specifically selected to flourish under the expansive glass roof.

+Today, Sky Garden is a central fixture of London’s social and architectural landscape.
 It has evolved from a controversial planning requirement into a premier destination that balances its role as a free viewing gallery with high-end dining.

-It remains one of the few places in the City where visitors can experience panoramic views of the Thames and the financial district within a curated botanical environment." }
+It remains one of the few places in the City where visitors can experience panoramic views of the Thames and the financial district within a curated botanical environment.

 Wide spring lawn with trees and visitors under a blue sky at Kew Gardens